samgubernick/tacpg/readme.md

 std::cin sends player input to an input class that forwards it to the current menu, which then processes it and displays the result using std::cout.

+The map uses std::vector for the cells and another vector for the cell contents.
+The content class uses an interface for cell event callbacks.